NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 	- M. A. Rodríguez and M. J. Egenhofer.
 Determining semantic similarity among entity classes from different ontologies.
 TKDE, 15(2).
 	- T. Lin, O. Etzioni, et al. Entity linking at web scale.
 In Joint Workshop on Automatic Knowledge Base Construction and Web-scale Knowledge Extraction.
 	- G. Durrett and D. Klein.
 A joint model for entity analysis: Coreference, typing, and linking.
 TACL.
+	- Nitish Gupta, Sameer Singh, and Dan Roth.
+2017.
+Entity linking via joint encoding of types, descriptions, and context
+	- Chabchoub, M.; Gagnon, M.; and Zouaq, A. 2016.
+Collective disambiguation and semantic annotation for entity linking and typing

 Entity Recommentation